dgaydukov/cert-aws/files/sa.md

 If you are still confuse you can take a look at [java is still free](https://www.infoq.com/news/2018/09/java-support-options-sept18)

 ###### CloudFormation
 It's aws solution to IAC.
-There are 2 concepts
+There are 2 concepts:
-* Template - json/yaml file with desired infrastructure
+* template - json/yaml file with describe desired infrastructure
-* Stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
-If you create/update stack and errors occur all would be rolled back and you would be notified by SNS
+* stack - template deployed to cloud (you can run commands like describe/list/create/update stack).
+If you create/update stack and errors occur all would be rolled back and you can be notified by SNS
-AWS SAM (Serverless Application Model) - framework to build serverless apps, provide a shorthand syntax to write IAC using yaml templates.
-Later it anyway transformed into CloudFormation full template, so you can just learn CloudFormation and stick with it.
+SAM (Serverless Application Model) - framework to build serverless apps, provide a shorthand syntax to write IAC using yaml templates.
+Later it anyway transformed into CF full template, so you can just learn CF and stick with it.
 Supported formats are JSON/YAML.
 Resource naming is supported not for all product, this is due to possible naming conflicts (when you update template, some resources would be recreated, but if names are not updated error would happen).
-To assign real name CloudFormation use stack + logical name, this ensures unique names.
+To assign real name, you use stack + logical name, this ensures unique names.
 You can add deletion policy (for example you delete stack and want to preserve s3 buckets and take RDS snapshot).
-CloudFormation Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
+CF Registry - managed service that lets you register, use, and discover AWS and third party resource providers.
 You can use conditions inside templates (for example create ec2 based on input params).

-Don't confuse nested stack and imported stack
+Don't confuse nested stack and imported stack:
 * nested stack - you put one stack into another (main) by using `AWS::CloudFormation::Stack` and create only 1 stack (main).
 And this stack would create dependent first.
 It's the same as have 1 file, you just separate code, yet in aws your stacks would be divided into main and nested.
 * imported stack (Cross-Stack References) - you create 2 separate stacks with different names, and inside main you call resources from dependee stack by using `!ImportValue !Sub "${stackName}-SubnetID"`.
 In both cases your first stack should export resources, by using `Outputs`, that you want to use in main stack.

-By default CloudFormation use the same permission as user has (so if user can't create ec2 instances and create template that should create new ec2, this template would fail).
+By default CF use the same permission as user has (so if user can't create ec2 instances and template should create new ec2, this template would fail).
-But you can assign IAM role to CloudFormation, and in this case it would use permissions from this role.
+But you can assign IAM role to CF, and in this case it would use permissions from this role.
 To create stack with assumed role you should pass param to cli like `--role-arn={youRoleForCloudFormationARN}`.
 If you don't specify `role-arn`, aws will use previous role.
 If it first time it will use temporary session that is generated from user (one who is creating the stack) credentials.
 For multi-env deployment (where you have dev/prod env or more) you should use single reusable template file (don't create new template file for each env, cause you will end up in a mess).
-You can achieve reusability by adding params, mappings, conditions section into your template.
+You can achieve reusability by adding params/mappings/conditions section into your template.
 Then you just create 2 stacks with different names (dev/prod) and different params but with single template file.

-Nested stacks are mostly used when you need to reuse some common template.
-Suppose you have 3 templates and each of them using specific type of ec2.
-You can just duplicate code across 3 templates, but it ineffective.
-It's better to create new template and use it as nested template for each of your 3 templates.
-Notice that you can't use just imported stack in this case - cause that would mean that only 1 instance of ec2 would be created and shared between all 3 stacks, but what you need is each stack to have it's own instance, that's why here you should use nested stack.

 Use dynamic references, never store secrets in your stack template.
 If you need secrets you should store them in aws secrets and just reference them from your template by using `'{{resolve:service-name:reference-key}}'`.

-Good practice is to set params constraints.
+Good practice is to set params constraints, by using `AllowedValues`.
 In this way you are guarantee that param would be some expected value.

-You can create rules with CloudFormation Guard (cfn-guard - open source CLI tool) that can ensure that your stack is compliant (for example: all ebs volumes should be only encrypted).
+You can create rules with CF Guard (cfn-guard - open source CLI tool) that can ensure that your stack is compliant (for example: all ebs volumes should be only encrypted).
 In case rule failed, stack won't be created.
 Best practice is to divide your infra into several stacks.
-There are 2 approaches
+There are 2 approaches:
 * multi-layered architecture - horizontal structure where one layer depends upon another by using nested stacks (you divide all your services into 3 stacks - networking/computing/rds => computing layer depends on networking, cause you create ec2 instances in some vpc and subnet)
 * SOA (service-oriented architecture) - you stacks are separated not by technical layers but by services (each service has a separate stack with it's own networking/computing/rds).

-Layered Architecture usually has 3 layers.
+Layered Architecture usually has 3 layers:
 * Presentations (controllers)
 * Business Logic (services)
 * Database (models/domain objects/dto)
 Presentation depends(can access) on Business Logic and it depends(can access) on Database, but no the other way around.
-There are other 2 types of architecture
+There are other 2 types of architecture:
 * hexagonal
 * onion
 But generally they resemble layered style, only difference they divide core (domain objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)
 AWS-specific parameter types: If you need to pass param as ec2 key name, you can pass it as string, but if this key doesn't exist, you template would be half-created and aborted.
-It would be nice, if aws can first check if the key exists, and after this starts to create stack.
 This is what for aws specific param types.
-If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName`
-CF would first check that the key with such name exists (in region), and only after this would start to create your stack.
+If you set param type, not just `string`, but `AWS::EC2::KeyPair::KeyName` CF would first check that the key with such name exists (in region), and only after this would start to create your stack.
 Name of ssh key is not the only one, here is full list of [AWS-specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types)
 Internally CF is nothing but a service that parse your JSON/YAML, creates dependency graph and turn it into aws API calls (from bottom to top so dependencies would work).
 CF uses declarative approach, cause you declare how your stack should look like, you are not telling what CF should do to in order to build it (imperative approach).
 DD (Drift Detection) - find difference between template values and actual property values in aws (can happen if someone change resource directly from console/cli).
-DD only checks values explicitly set in template, it doesn't check default values (so if you change some default prorepty directly from console/cli, DD won't find it).
+DD only checks values explicitly set in template, it doesn't check default values (so if you change some default property directly from console/cli, DD won't find it).
 If you want include default props into DD result you should add all these default properties into CF template.

 ###### IAM
-* In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)
-* EC2 role access - you can add (for example bucket write access) role to ec2 instance Instance Profile - container for an IAM role that you can use to pass role information to an EC2. iam user - `who am I` & `what can I do`.
-But role is just `what can I do`.
-So for ec2 to use role it should become type of iam instance, that's why we create instance profile.
-When you create ec2 role from console, it automatically created both with same name.
-But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and in ec2 instance assign it to `IamInstanceProfile`.
-* Cross-account access - you can set up access for account B from account A

-There are 3 types of permission
+There are 3 types of permission:
 * user - permission for single iam entity
 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
+It's a best practice to use group even if you have one user in it.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
 You can also create role for user, but user will have to assume this role
+EC2 role access - you can add (for example bucket write access) role to ec2 instance.
+Instance Profile - container for an IAM role that you can use to pass role information to an EC2.
+IAM user - `who am I` & `what can I do`.
+But role is just `what can I do`.
+So for ec2 to use role it should become type of iam instance, that's why we create instance profile.
+When you create ec2 role from console, instance profile automatically created with same name.
+But if you are using CLI/CloudFormation you have to manually create it `AWS::IAM::InstanceProfile` and assign it to ec2 using `IamInstanceProfile`.
 With role you should provide Access token and Session Token So if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)

-Tokens
+There are 2 types of tokens:
 * Access token - combination of Access Key ID (20 chars) + Secret Access Key (40 characters) aws prevents replay attack by using timestamp in signature and if request older that 15 min, it's rejected.
-* Session Token - temporary session token to authenticate

-Policy - define the permissions for a user, group, or role.
+* Session Token - temporary session token to authenticate Policy - define the permissions for a user, group, or role.
 Resource is defined with following format `"arn:aws:service:region:account-id:[resourcetype:]resource"`.
 Resource examples:
 ```
-Amazon S3 Bucket        arn:aws:s3:us-east-1:123456789012:my_aws_bucket/*
+Amazon S3 Bucket        arn:aws:s3:us-east-1:ACCOUNT_ID:my_aws_bucket/*
-IAM User                arn:aws:iam:us-east-1:123456789012:user/Jack
+IAM User                arn:aws:iam:us-east-1:ACCOUNT_ID:user/Jack
-Amazon DynamoDB Table   arn:aws:dynamodb:us-east-1:123456789012:table/myTable
+Amazon DynamoDB Table   arn:aws:dynamodb:us-east-1:ACCOUNT_ID:table/myTable
 ```
 Role for user
 * create role `S3Viewer` of type: Another AWS Account (enter desired accountID or your own) and assign policy  `AmazonS3ReadOnlyAccess`
 * create new policy `AssumeS3ViewerRole`